JuliaControl/ModelPredictiveControl.jl/docs/src/index.md

 of the package, but classical approaches that rely on internal models are also possible.
 The `JuMP` and `DifferentiationInterface` dependencies allows the user to test different optimizers and automatic differentiation (AD) backends easily if the performances of the default settings are not satisfactory.
+Linear MPC controllers can be exported to lightweight and standalone C code via the `LinearMPC` package extension.

 The documentation is divided in two parts: